Christiansfeld - part of UNESCO World Heritage

 Europe’s most beautiful Church of the Brethren town

-Many of the Church of the Brethren towns are built exactly like Christiansfeld.
-However, Christiansfeld is considered to be the most beautifully preserved of the old Church of the Brethren towns in Europe, as the original town plan is preserved here.
-And the buildings stand today as they did when the town was founded at the bidding of King Christian VII in 1773.
+Many of the Brethren's towns are built exactly like Christiansfeld.
+But Christiansfeld is considered to be the most beautifully preserved of the old Brethren towns in Europe.
+Because here the original town plan has been preserved.
+And the buildings stand today as they did when the city was founded at the behest of King Christian VII in 1773.

 Photo:VisitKolding